Vickers Vimy

 The Vickers Vimy was a British heavy bomber aircraft developed and manufactured by Vickers Limited.
 Developed during the latter stages of the First World War to equip the Royal Flying Corps (RFC), the Vimy was designed by Rex Pierson, Vickers' chief designer.

 Only a handful of Vickers Vimy aircraft had entered service by the time the Armistice of 11 November 1918 came into effect, so the type did not serve in active combat operations during the war, but the Vimy became the core of the Royal Air Force (RAF)'s heavy bomber force throughout the 1920s.
 The Vimy achieved success as both a military and a civil aircraft, the latter using the Vimy Commercial variant.
 A dedicated transport derivative of the Vimy, the Vickers Vernon, became the first troop-transport aircraft operated by the RAF.

 During the interwar period the Vimy set several records for long-distance flights, the most celebrated and significant of these being the first non-stop crossing of the Atlantic Ocean, performed by John Alcock and Arthur Brown in June 1919.
 Other record-breaking flights were made from the United Kingdom to destinations such as South Africa and Australia.
-The Vimy continued to be operated until the 1930s in both military and civil capacities.
+The Vimy continued to be operated until the 1930s in military and civil capacities.